ssbc/fusion-identity-spec/README.md

  - %sdfasldkrf;skjdf;laksjdf=.cloaked (private group)

 Usages:
- - Can mention a fusion identity and all members can used that as notification
+ - Can mention a fusion identity and all members can use that as notification
  - Can private message a fusion identity and all members will be able to decrypt the message and respond